GIGL-PCG-DSL/gigl_examples/README.md

 1. The "Example" folder contains examples of projects that uses GIGL (or other versions for comparison).

-2. The "include" folder contains GIGL library code, written in C++.
+2. The "include" folder contains the GIGL library code, written in C++.

 3. The "able.jar" is the GIGL-C++ translator, which serves in one of the steps in compiling GIGL code.